econnet/econ/plan.rst

 - not to work in the field of one's previous expertise any more
 - the product left behind will be maintained by people with little knowledge about it
-- the economic network of the old company is lost

-.. admonition:: Continuity

 `Evolution`_ of complex systems need continuity as a foundation to build upon.

 In a technological advanced economy, complex systems are built and maintained.